khoathai710/EDA-fifa-data/README.md

 # Exploratory Data Analysis on FIFA Data

 ## Introduction
-This project explores FIFA player data using statistical techniques and machine learning models in R. The analysis includes A/B testing, ANOVA, Logistic Regression, and Linear Regression to uncover insights into player attributes and performance.
+This project explores FIFA player data using statistical techniques (A/B Testing, ANOVA) and machine learning models in R.

 ## Dataset
 The dataset consists of various attributes related to FIFA players, including: